ankur1163/notes-angular-stephen/README.md

 ### Reactive forms vs template forms

 ##Reactive forms -
-  - Most of the form logis ic driver by configuration in a component class file -more appropriate for complex forms
+  - Most of the form logis is driven by configuration in a component class file -more appropriate for complex forms
 - exposes some aspects of the form to use as Rxjs obervables
 - we have to wire up the "ReactiveFormsModule" to our App module to use them